WATCH SIZE GUIDE: CHOOSING THE RIGHT WATCH SIZE FOR YOUR WRIST

 The Bottom Line

 Choosing the right watch size is a balancing act.
 You will want to experiment with what looks right on your wrist and what elements and sizes you do and don’t appreciate.
+Utilizing this watch size guide will help you understand what kind of measurements you need to consider.
 In the end, you might fall in love with a watch that makes you break all the rules.
+Shop now at Shinola to find the perfect watch for you.